Common Abusive Personality Traits of Narcissistic Personality Disorder

 - Acts of rage, and contempt while belittling someone to make themselves feel superior

 - Inhibit suppressed feelings of shame, humiliation, insecurity, and vulnerability

 - Extreme difficulty dealing with change and stress

 What is Narcissistic Abuse?

-Abuse can occur in other disorders and mental illnesses like an antisocial personality disorder or even addiction.
-It is important to be aware of the signs of abuse.
+Domestic violence can occur in other disorders and mental illnesses like antisocial personality disorder or even addiction.
+It is important to be aware of the signs of narcissistic abuse.
 For victims of potential abuse, it can be difficult to identify and act on these key factors of abuse:

 - Be able to clearly identify it